gazebo-forks/dart/RELEASING.md

 system and upload it to Open Robotics PPA.

 **One Ubuntu distribution needs to be released at a time**.
 The information about target distribution (bionic) goes only in the Changelog entry.
-To release multiple distribution, repeat this step 1 changing the changelog entry and uploading the new source package to the PPA.

 **Focal is not supported to be imported into packages.osrfoundation.org since we are using Ubuntu's packages**